cosminHncu/weatherApp/README.md

 # weatherApp

-weatherApp is a small application that offers the user a forecast and other pieces of information related based on the interaction with the map.
+The weatherApp is a web-based application that uses the Leaflet library to display a map.
+By tapping on the map, users can get the exact location and view a detailed weather forecast and geodata for that location.
+The app is designed to be user-friendly and provides accurate and up-to-date information to help users plan their day and make informed decisions.
+The weatherApp is a valuable tool for anyone who wants to stay informed about the weather in their area

 - link: https://cosminhncu.github.io/weatherApp/

 Stack: